 Connect macOS to Linux via SSH

-I am going to show you a few twists and turns for using SSH to log into a Linux server from macOS.
+I am going to show you show you how I use SSH to log into a Linux server from macOS.
 I am going to use my Pair Networks shared host as an example.
 I like having shell access to my web host, which is one of the great features that Pair offers.
-In addition to SSH, you can also use SFTP to transfer files.
-Once you have set up SSH, SFTP should work automatically if you so desire to use it.
+In addition to SSH, you can also use scp to transfer files.
+Once you have set up SSH, scp should work automatically if you so desire to use it.
 By setup, I mean being able to log in to the server without having to enter a password every time.

 If you search the net, you will find a lot of articles about using SSH (Secure Shell Protocol).
 I am going to try to focus on some nuances when using it between macOS and Linux.
 Also, my focus includes using the command line via the macOS Terminal App.
 If this sounds interesting to you, please read on.

-For “password less” authentication, we need a pair of keys, one private for macOS and one public for Linux.
+For “password-less” authentication, we need a pair of keys, one private for macOS and one public for Linux.
 Many net tutorials will focus on using an RSA pair (which will always work).
 I like using the newer ed25519 keys.
 You can search the net, but the ed25519 keys are smaller and more secure.
-The first step is to create our ed25519 key pair:
+The first step is to create the ed25519 key pair:

 Enter passphrase (empty for no passphrase):